Online security - Suspicious emails

 If you receive an email like this, under no circumstances should you act on its request, but instead report it to the Police and the website on which the item was advertised.
 Please also forward the emails to email@example.com so that we are able monitor the numbers and, where possible, make follow up enquiries ourselves.

-The content of these emails vary, but includes reasons such as problems with the delivery address, the parcel is too large and should be collected or invites the recipient to “Track your parcel”.
+The content of these emails varies, but includes reasons such as “problems with the delivery address”, “the parcel is too large/should be collected” or invites the recipient to “Track your parcel”.
 It may also include a description such as “Parcelforce Service”, which we would never use in any communication with our customers.
 In the event that our delivery driver is unable to deliver a parcel, they will leave a card which explains where you can collect the parcel or how to arrange a redelivery.

 Some of the emails also have an attachment which is reported to have a virus – under NO circumstances should this be opened.
 We recommend that you delete the email from your inbox.

-If you are at all suspicious upon receiving such an email, you should report it to the appropriate website and if necessary also to the Police.
-We would advise the recipient of any unsolicited email to never open any links or attachments contained within it, but instead visit the website of the organisation concerned.
-Further help on Internet security issues can be found at www.getsafeonline.org.
+If you are suspicious upon receiving such an email, you should report it to the appropriate website and, if necessary, to the Police.
+We would advise the recipient of any unsolicited email never to open any links or attachments contained within it, but instead visit the website of the organisation concerned.
+Further help on Internet security issues can be found at www.getsafeonline.org

-If you do receive a email which seems to be of a malicious/spam nature please can you forward it to firstname.lastname@example.org
+If you do receive a email which seems to be of a malicious/spam nature, please forward it to firstname.lastname@example.org